 SECTION VIII: Termination of Membership

 3. WithdrawalofMembership.Amembermaywithdrawtheirmembershipin Flying Bike at any time.
-Members who withdraw from the co-op and choose not to donate their membership equity will be refunded the lesser of the cost of the membership unit purchased by such member or the fair value of such member’s membership, less any amount owed Flying Bike; however such redemption will not take place until new membership capital is acquired to replace the withdrawing members’ membership unit, and in no case sooner than 90 days after member joins Flying Bike.
+Members who withdraw from Flying Bike and choose not to donate their membership equity will be refunded the lesser of the cost of the membership unit purchased by such member or the fair value of such member’s membership, less any amount owed Flying Bike; however such redemption will not take place until new membership capital is acquired to replace the withdrawing members’ membership unit and in no case sooner than 90 days after member joins Flying Bike.
 Memberships will be redeemed in order of request.

 SECTION IX: Board of directors (Election, Selection and Qualifications)

 1. Board of Directors.
-The management of Flying Bike is directed by its Board of nine directors, with three elections to be every year in September.
+The management of Flying Bike is directed by its Board of nine directors, with elections for three positions to be held each September.
 With respect to Flying Bike, for purposes of establishing standards of conduct, the term “director” as used in these Bylaws is the same as that used in the Washington Nonprofit Miscellaneous and Mutual Corporations Act.

 2. Term.
 Each director must be a Member of Flying Bike and, if elected, will serve a three-year term beginning within 30 days from the date of election and until his or her successor is elected and qualified, unless earlier removed from office as provided in the Articles of Incorporation.
 No director may serve more than two consecutive three-year terms or eight consecutive years, and thereafter must wait at least 2 years before standing for election.